 of Diabetic Foot Ulcers (DFU).

-FITT Treats DFU using 3 distinct methods for improved outcomes and treatment cost savings:
+FITT Treats DFU using 3 distinct methods for improved outcomes and treatment :

 Compression therapy - evacuates the edema from the ulcer